1965 French presidential election: Results

 Despite running a somewhat lacklustre campaign, de Gaulle won the first round by over three million votes.
 However, he came up short of a majority, forcing a runoff being held two weeks later, pitting him against Mitterrand.
 Tixier-Vignancour supported Mitterrand in the second round, Lecanuet called on his voters not to vote for de Gaulle.
 De Gaulle defeated Mitterrand by a decisive margin in the runoff.
 However, Mitterrand performed better than expected, one of the first warnings that de Gaulle's popularity was waning.

 De Gaulle retained his Prime Minister Georges Pompidou but decided to carry out a cabinet reshuffle.
-He dismissed his Economy Minister Valéry Giscard d'Estaing, damaging the relations in the majority coalition with Giscard's party, the Independent Republicans, the last allies of the Gaullists.
+He dismissed his Economy Minister Valéry Giscard d'Estaing, thus damaging relations in the majority coalition with Giscard's party, the Independent Republicans, the last allies of the Gaullists.